rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 deﬁnition of derivation versus declension and conjugation.

 <pgNo>26</pgNo>
-26

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 Word order
 Syntactically, Erzya appears to use grammatical and oblique case marking to indicate